How to Intercept Negative Reviews Before They Hit the App Store

 Negative App Store reviews are not inevitable.
 With a well-designed interception pattern, you can catch dissatisfied users at the moment of frustration, give them a private channel to voice their concerns, and earn the chance to fix the problem before it becomes public.

-The pattern we've built — custom rating popup, conditional routing, in-app feedback form — requires minimal client code and zero app updates to adjust.
+The pattern we've built — rating popup rendered by your app, two Amply campaigns for routing, in-app feedback form — keeps client code small and moves the tunable parts (threshold, frequency caps, targeting) into the dashboard.
+As long as your app's rating and feedback screens are already wired to deeplinks, you can adjust the flow without a release.
 Stop treating negative reviews as an unavoidable cost.
 Start intercepting them.